nicklalone/CIST_2500/06_Sampling_Intervals/Day1.md

 Data Frame: A list of elements from which the sample will be selected.

 Elements are basically that thing you are studying.
 You have to be mindful of this concept as this could be a source of potential errors.
 Speaking of errors, lets talk a little about this.

+## <a id = "sa,pfram"></a>Sampling Frame
+Sometimes, we need to lop off some part of the population in order to delimit them into a sample.
+This is often called the "sampling frame" which is best defined as: Any list, material or device that delimits, identifies, and allows access to the elements of the population.
+Another, perhaps more simple way to define a sampling frame is that it is a complete list of everyone or everything you want to study.

+You can read more about it here: https://www.statisticshowto.com/probability-and-statistics/statistics-definitions/sampling-frame/

 ## <a id="samper"></a>Sampling Error
 ![This is the easiest way to consider things](/images/samper.png)